 This way, we still don’t store the whole list of 1000 numbers in memory but create them dynamically.

-The following method is not pretty—but it solves the problem to create a generator in a single line of code.
+The following method is not pretty—but it solves the problem of creating a generator in a single line of code.

 exec('def g(n):\n for i in range(n):\n yield random.random()')